webdiscus/pug-plugin/README.md

 > **Warning**
 >
-> Don't use `mini-css-extract-plugin` or `style-loader`, they are not required more.\
+> Don't use `mini-css-extract-plugin`, `style-loader`, `resolve-url-loader`, they are not required more.\
-> The `pug-plugin` extracts CSS much faster than other plugins and resolves all asset URLs in CSS, therefore the `resolve-url-loader` is redundant too.
+> The `pug-plugin` resolves all resource URLs in CSS and extracts CSS much faster than others.

 ### `js`
 Type: `Object`\